Management Information Systems BS

 - Master of Business Administration concentration

-- Approximately 150 undergraduate and graduate students currently enrolled.
+- Approximately 178 undergraduate and graduate students currently enrolled in this program.

 Cooperative Education & Experiential Education Component